Download here, or subscribe

 It was then that I notice them.
 Thousands of them.
 Tens of thousands of them.

-They’re all up and down the mountains of trash, wandering in and out of the valleys.
-They had crouched with the horn’s blast; once it echoed away, they stood and got back to work.
+They’re all up and down the trash mountains, wandering in and out of the valleys.
+They had crouched with the horn’s blast; as it echoes away, they stand and go back to work.

 They’re mining the garbage, digging through the bags, occasionally fighting off thousands of gulls that I’d just noticed as well.
 Almost all are wearing trash bags, and use them to stow whatever they feel is worthy to keep in elaborately jury-rigged pockets.